What are Election Workers?

-- You must be able to read, write and speak English.
+- You must be able to read, write and speak English fluently.

 - You must attend all required training classes prior to each election.

-- You must have transportation to and from training class and your assigned precinct.
+- You must have transportation to attend training classes and to work the election.

-- You must meet the physical requirements (standing, bending, stooping, and the ability to lift up to 20 lbs.).
+- You must meet the physical requirements (standing, bending, stooping, and ability to lift 15 to 20 lbs).

-- You cannot serve as a election worker if you are a candidate or an immediate family member of a candidate.
+- You cannot serve as an Election Worker if you are an immediate family member of a candidate or

-- The Clerk is in charge of managing the polling place, activities and the Election Workers on Election Day.
+- Clerk is in charge of the overall management of the tasks, activities and Election Workers during Early Voting and at the Precinct on election Day.
 Clerks are required to pick up election supplies and return these supplies to the elections office after the polls have closed.

-- The Assistant Clerk assists the Clerk and must be able to replace the Clerk in case of an emergency.
+- Assistant Clerk assists the Clerk with processing provisional and spoiled ballots and must be able to replace the clerk in case of an mergency.

-- The Inspector verifies voter's information with an electronic poll book (EViD), issues voting passes and ballots to the voter.
+- The Inspector verifies voter’s information with an electronic poll book (EViD), issues voting passes and ballots and man the ICE units.

-- The Deputy maintains order, directs and assists voters entering and exiting the polling place.
+- The Deputy maintains order, directs and assists voters entering and leaving the polling place.